The Board’s overriding objective is to ensure that the Group delivers long-term value for its shareholders.

 Role of the Board

-The Board’s role is to provide entrepreneurial leadership to the Group within a framework of prudent and effective controls which enables risk to be assessed and managed.
+The Board’s role is to provide strategic leadership to the Group within a framework of prudent and effective controls which enables risk to be assessed and managed.
 The Board sets the Group’s strategic aims and ensures that the necessary financial and human resources are in place for the Group to meet its objectives, and reviews management’s performance in meeting these objectives.
 The Board sets and monitors the Group’s values and standards and ensures that the Group’s obligations to shareholders and other stakeholders are understood and met.
+The board intends to monitor the growth of the Group and will alter and amend corporate governance practices as necessary and in-line with the growth of the business

 The Board has a formal schedule of matters reserved for its approval, including: